Jayan2003/JayanAhmedSamer211005353/README.md

 📡 Computer Networks Project – TCP Feedback System
-📖 Overview
+Overview:

-This project is a simple TCP-based client-server application integrated with a modern Flask web interface.
-It simulates a feedback system where:
+This project is a simple TCP-based client-server application integrated with a Flask web interface.
+It simulates a basic feedback system where:

 A TCP client sends a request to a TCP server.

 The server replies with an HTTP-like response.

-Users submit feedback via a responsive web form.
+Feedback from users is collected through a modern web interface.

-All feedback is stored in a JSON file and can be viewed, edited, or deleted dynamically through the UI.
+Feedback is stored in a JSON file and can be viewed, updated, or deleted through the interface.

-This project was built as part of a Computer Networks course to demonstrate the integration of socket programming with web technologies.

-🔧 Features
+🔧 Features:

-🌐 TCP Server that handles incoming client requests
+🌐 TCP Server that handles client requests

-💬 TCP Client that connects and communicates with the server
+💬 Client that connects and sends messages to the server

-📝 Flask-based Web Interface for submitting and viewing feedback
+📝 Web-based feedback form using Flask + HTML/CSS/JS

-🌙 Dark Mode Toggle for better user experience
+🌙 Dark mode toggle

-🔁 Edit and Delete feedback entries dynamically
+🔁 Edit and delete feedbacks dynamically

-⭐ Average Rating displayed using star icons

-📂 Feedback data stored in a local JSON file
+⭐ Displays average rating with star visuals

 💻 Technologies Used

-🐍 Python (Socket Programming, Flask)
+Python (Socket, Flask)

-🌐 HTML5 / CSS3 / Bootstrap 5
+HTML5 / CSS3 / Bootstrap 5

-🧠 JavaScript (for interactivity)
+JavaScript

-🧩 Jinja2 Templating Engine (Flask)
+Jinja2 (Flask templates)

-🗃️ JSON (for feedback storage)
+JSON for local feedback storage